 Amy joined ASU in June, 2001.
 An award-winning undergraduate, MBA and doctoral teacher, she previously taught at the Ivey Business School at The University of Western Ontario, the Broad Business School at Michigan State University and the Mays College of Business at Texas A&M University.
 In addition, she has spent several summers as a guest professor at the Institute for International Management at Johannes Kepler University in Linz, Austria, and taught during her doctoral program at her undergraduate alma mater Trinity University.
 She has also published seven teaching cases used in classrooms around the world.

 Prior to joining academia, Amy was general manager of a retailing and manufacturing organization in the Southwest United States.
-Today, Amy serves on the board of publicly traded CDK Global, on the independent governance committee of U-Haul International, and on the non-profit boards of AACSB and the ASU Research Park.
+Today, Amy serves on the board of publicly traded CDK Global, on the non-profit board of AACSB, and ASU Research Park.